fmnxl/fruit-republic/README.md

 # Fruit Republic

 Fruits is all you need.
+[Check it out here](https://freemanon.github.io/fruit-republic/)

 This is a demo shopping cart app written in React.